Kent State vs. Buffalo NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Kent State has combined with its opponents to put up more than 65 points just one time this season.
+- Kent State and its opponents have combined for 65 points -- this matchup's over/under -- only one time this year.

-- Buffalo's games have gone over 65 points in just one opportunity this season.

-- The combined points per game average of the two teams, 53.8, is 11.2 points fewer than Saturday's over/under.
+- The two teams combine to average 53.8 points per game, 11.2 less than the total in this contest.

-- This contest's over/under is 13.2 points greater than the 51.8 these two squads combine to allow per game this season.
+- These two squads combine to allow 51.8 points per game, 13.2 fewer than this contest's over/under.

-- The average total in Golden Flashes games this season is 64, one point fewer than Saturday's total of 65 .
+- Golden Flashes games have an average total of 64 points this season, one fewer than Saturday's over/under.

-- The 55.6 PPG average total in Bulls games this season is 9.4 points fewer than this game's over/under.
+- The 65 total in this game is 9.4 points above the 55.6 average total in Bulls games this season.

 Kent State Stats and Trends

-- Kent State has one win against the spread in five games this year.
+- Kent State has covered the spread on one occasion this year.

-- The Golden Flashes have covered the spread once this season when favored by 6 points or more (in two chances).
+- This season, the Golden Flashes have one ATS win in two games as a favorite of 6.5 points or more.

-- Kent State's games this year have yet to go over the total in five opportunities.
+- Kent State's games this year have not hit the over on any of five set point totals.

 - Kent State is 1-1 against the spread and 2-0 overall this season when the team notches more than 24.2 points.

-- When Kent State picks up more than 389.4 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Kent State totals over 389.4 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Golden Flashes have four giveaways this season, while the Bulls have five takeaways .

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.